-Alaska gas line LLC secretly changes name
+Alaska gas line LLC says it did not secretly change its name

 We know very little about 8 Star Alaska LLC because the Dunleavy administration, through the gasline development corporation, has not made transparency a priority.
 Surely the new name of the venture should be public information.